Norfolk Air

 Norfolk Air was an airline based on Norfolk Island, an external territory of Australia.
 It was owned by the Administration of Norfolk Island, with flights operated by Our Airline.

 The airline provided services between Norfolk Island Airport and Sydney, Brisbane, Newcastle and Melbourne.
 As Norfolk Island was outside of the Australian migration zone, flights were required to depart from international terminals at each airport and passengers were required to carry a document of identity or passport.

 History

 The airline began operations in May 2006, initially operating services between Norfolk Island and Brisbane and Sydney, with flights subsequently added on a weekly basis from Newcastle in May 2007 and from Melbourne in November 2007.
-All services were operated by OzJet until May 2009 when Our Airline commenced flying on Norfolk Air's behalf using B737-300 aircraft.
-One of Our Airline's B737-300 was painted in Norfolk Air's livery.
+All services were operated by OzJet until May 2009 when Our Airline commenced flying on Norfolk Air's behalf using Boeing 737-300 aircraft.
+One was painted in Norfolk Air's livery.
 Our Airline provided the aircraft and technical crew for the operations, while Norfolk Air provided the cabin crew, with all cabin crew being residents of Norfolk Island.